eoli3n/eoli3n.github.io/_posts/2021-12-21-degoogling-android.md

 $ xbps-install -S android-tools android-udev-rules
 ```

-At first ``device-flasher`` didn't detect the smartphone.
+At first, ``device-flasher`` didn't detect the smartphone.
 I got help on IRC ``libera.chat #calyxos``, the community has been nice and helpful.
-They adviced me to [https://calyxos.org/install/fastboot/](boot it in fastboot mode) and to run ``device-flasher`` with sudo.
+They adviced me to [boot it in fastboot mode](https://calyxos.org/install/fastboot/) and to run ``device-flasher`` with sudo.
 It worked like a charm, 5 min and the phone rebooter under CalyxOS.

 # Security configurations